life-itself/web3/concepts/cryptoasset.md

 # Crypto Asset
 A digital [asset](assets.md) that is traded on a [blockchain](blockchain.md) network.
-Sometimes also referred to by "cryptocurrency" although this namesake has semantic issues due to confusion around differing [currency](currency.md) definitions.
+Sometimes also referred to as "cryptocurrency" although this name has semantic issues due to confusion around differing [currency](currency.md) definitions.

 Examples of crypto assets include, but are not limited to:
 * [Bitcoin](bitcoin.md)